Logo of the The Poor Swiss

 The first pillar pension is highly unfair to married couples.
 The maximum pension for a single person is 2350 CHF per month.
 So an unmarried couple will get 4700 CHF per month.
 But a married couple will only get 3525 CHF per month.
 This pension is more than 1000 CHF less per month than if they did not marry.
 If we divorced before retirement, we could get more than 1000 CHF per month.
 We are not considering doing that at all.
 But, sadly, this is the case.

 I think this is bad.
 The reasons for this unfairness are ancient.
 They date back to when only the man was working and bringing money for the family.
-Therefore, when they started the first pillar, they decided that the wife’s contribution was less critical, and therefore in retirement, the man should get more than the wife, hence only the 150% for a married couple.
+Therefore, when they started the first pillar, they decided that the wife’s contribution was less critical, and therefore, in retirement, the man should get more than the wife, hence only the 150% for a married couple.
 This situation may have been the case in the past.
 But this is not the case anymore.
 We should fix this situation.
 There was a discussion about that.
-But Swiss people refused it because it would have cost too much to the first pillar.
+However, Swiss people refused it because it would have cost too much for the first pillar.

 Conclusion